V0idC0de/AdventOfCode/2025/README.md

 and that columns width/`len()`.

 This way, I could correctly slice each line into pieces, keeping spaces intact.
-The appraoch was to bascially build a matrix of characters representing a column and transposing it to get the numbers read vertically.
+The approach was to basically build a matrix of characters representing a column and transposing it to get the numbers read vertically.

 Two caveats I ran into and had to work around: